Cheating in online games: Suspension

 In some cases a ban may not be permanent and will expire after a certain period of time.
-Suspensions are commonly used as a punitive measure for abuse of game glitches, harassing players, or benefiting from hacks.
+Suspensions are commonly used as a punitive measure for abuse of game glitches, harassing players, or benefiting from hacks, and to discourage further violation of rules unless the user receive a permanent ban.
 Temporary bans may also be utilized in case a violation cannot be fully proven, as is common with anti-cheating methods based on supervision or statistical detection.

 In-game kick

 In general kicking is perceived as a mild punishment, serving as a warning for the player in question.
 Some anti-cheat systems may decide to kick players out of a game server when the system integrity cannot be enforced nor be determined with certainty.
 Other anti-cheat methods may also utilize kicks as an instant punishment for presumably unfair game play behavior.

 Some games may also provide the community with the option of voting for particular players to be kicked.
 Such a system provides the power to self-regulate and effectively get rid of abusive players without depending on supervision or other anti-cheat methods.
 Even though vote kicking brings many benefits, it may also serve as a tool for trolling or griefing by allowing for legitimate players to be removed out of the game through the voting process.